nespinoza/k2DD/README.md

 USAGE
 -----
-To use this code, run the `get_data.py` as follows:
+To use this code, run the `get_data.py` script as follows:

     python get_data.py -epicid EPICID -campaign nc